TheJostler/CheekyKitten/README.md

 Some examples:

-`cheeky file file.cheek`       -will input binary from file and write cheeky code to .cheek file-
+`cheeky file file.cheek`       -will input binary from file and write binary to .cheek file-

-`cheeky file`                  -will input binary from file and output human readable cheeky code(hex) from IXI function-
+`cheeky file`                  -will input binary from file and output binary from IXI function-

-`cheeky file -b > file.cheek`  -will input binary from file and output binary cheeky code, bash then redirects to file.cheek-
+`cheeky file -x > file.cheek`  -will input binary from file and outputs hex code, bash then redirects to file.cheek-

-`echo "hi" | cheeky`           -will input binary from stdin and output human readable cheeky code(hex)-
+`echo "hi" | cheeky`           -will input binary from stdin and output binary-

 # .cheek File mime-types